Sexual Orientation OCD: When Your Brain Will Not Stop Asking If You Are Lying To Yourself

 Real Examples of Exposures

-Refusing to mentally test.
+Refusing to test mentally.
 The urge arises to picture the feared scenario “to see if you feel anything.”
 You don’t.
 You let the urge sit there, fully, without engaging.
 The test was always a compulsion.

 Refusing premature disclosure.
-No coming-out as the feared orientation as a way to escape the doubt.
+No coming out as the feared orientation to escape the doubt.
 No telling your partner you might be gay (or might be straight) every time the obsession spikes.
-Disclosure decisions, when they are real and warranted, are made carefully with clinical support, not reactively in service of OCD relief.
+Disclosure decisions, when they are real and warranted, are made carefully with clinical support, not reactively to relieve OCD.

-Sexual exposures with the partner.
+Sexual exposure with the partner.
 This is delicate and requires real clinical care.
 For clients in committed relationships whose sexual functioning has been damaged by SO-OCD, sexual contact with the partner — without checking, without monitoring, without testing — becomes part of recovery.
 The exposure is being present with your actual partner, in your actual desire, while the disorder may still be present.
-Over time, the desire returns to its natural state without the disorder’s interference.
+Over time, the desire returns to its natural state, free of the disorder’s interference.

 Valued action exposures.
-Living, fully, in the presence of doubt about your orientation.
+Living fully in the presence of doubt about your orientation.
 Going to the wedding.
 Raising the children.
 Loving the partner.
-Maintaining the friendships.
+Maintaining friendships.
 Doing the work, the parenting, the relating, while uncertain about whether your orientation is what you believe it is.
-Because that uncertainty is the thing your OCD insists must be resolved before life can continue, and the entire treatment is the discovery that life can continue without it — and that, freed from the disorder, your actual orientation will become clearer than it has been in months or years.
+Because that uncertainty is the thing your OCD insists must be resolved before life can continue, and the entire treatment is the discovery that life can continue without it and that, freed from the disorder, your actual orientation will become clearer than it has been in months or years.

 What NOT To Do

-This section will separate this article from most of what you’ll find online.
+This section is different from what you usually find online.

 Do not check, ever, in any form.
 No body scanning.
 No attention monitoring.
 No imagined-attraction testing.
 No pornography-based testing.
 No “let me just make sure” mental review.
 The check is the disorder.
 Each check produces signals you fear and confirms them.